sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/ericeira-portugal/index.md

 careful to not melt the chocolate off the marshmallow.
 We also had very tiny sticks and which made roasting the marshmallows a quite warming experience.

-{{< figure
-      src="./images/fire.jpg"
-      link="./images/fire.jpg"
-      target="_blank"
+{{<figure
+  src="images/fire.jpg"
   title="Getting ready to play a game around the fire one evening" caption="We got to learn a lot about each other around the fire pit and it was a really fun time each evening."
 >}}

 ## Activities